 Using Control Signals to Increase the Reliability of Data

 In some situations, it is practical to “verify” the validity of a production signal by backing it up with a second signal.
-For example, you may want to make sure that accidental signals, triggered by the sensor during maintenance or cleaning process, do not influence your OEE data.
+For example, you may want to make sure that accidental signals, triggered by the sensor during the maintenance or cleaning process, do not influence your OEE data.

 This is how the previous example would work: